-- 5.1 The handling of student conduct code violations should be separated from the processes handling student disputes with other members of the university community.
+5.1 The handling of student conduct code violations should be separated from the processes handling student disputes with other members of the university community.
 Specifically, grades resulting from cheating are not a matter of student fairness.
 Therefore the Office of the Ombudsperson and the Student Fairness Committee should be removed from the student conduct processes regarding academic misconduct (S07-2).
-Students may, however, consult with the Ombudsperson confidentially and informally regarding the Academic Integrity policy and/or process. - 5.2 When an administrative sanction is being considered, Executive Order 970, Student Disciplinary Procedures for the California State University, stipulates that a student is entitled to a hearing to determine whether violations of conduct and/or conduct-related regulations have occurred.
 Students may, however, consult with the Ombudsperson confidentially and informally regarding the Academic Integrity policy and/or process.